 Most of the modern workflows are activity/event-driven.
-The benefit of such workflows is that they keep they are highly contextual, personalized and easy to club with the lead scoring framework.
+The benefit of such workflows is that they are highly contextual, personalized, and easy to club with the lead scoring framework.

-Lead scoring is a methodology to determine to rank your users, leads or potential leads based on their activity on your website, product or emails and determine how engaged they or how likely they are to convert.
-It is a very powerful weapon in B2B marketers arsenal.
-Lead scoring clears the clutter from potential customers, sets a priority order and reduces manual prospecting significantly.
+Lead scoring is a methodology to determine how to rank your users, leads, or potential leads based on their activity on your website, product, or emails.
+It also determines how engaged they or how likely they are to convert.
+It is a potent weapon in B2B marketer’s arsenal.
+Lead scoring clears the clutter from potential customers, sets a priority order, and reduces manual prospecting significantly.

 Setting up behavior-based automation with insights from lead scores can turn the table upside down for you.
-Here’s an example of behavioral marketing automation based on activities on website and emails.
-Every successful email step (read, replies or clicked a link) adds to the lead score and you can rank your leads based on engagement.
+Here’s an example of behavioral marketing automation based on activities on websites and emails.
+Every successful email step (read, replies, or clicked a link) adds to the lead score, and you can rank your leads based on engagement.

 Behavioral automation workflows may be a little overwhelming to implement.
-You also need to run a lot of experiments and A/B test on nurturing emails in such workflows to get the maximum ROI on efforts.
+It would help if you also run many experiments and A/B tests on nurturing emails in such workflows to get the maximum ROI on efforts.
 But, if implemented correctly, marketing automation can deliver unparalleled results for you.

 Example of behavioral automation workflow.
 Credits: Aritic

-Acquisition stage is where a qualified lead gets converted into a paying customer.
-You need to make your best impression, give the best onboarding and provide immediate customer service resources on a relatively shorted time immediately preceding and succeeding the sale.
+Acquisition stage of a customer lifecycle is where a qualified lead gets converted into a paying customer.
+You need to make your best impression, give the best onboarding experiences and provide immediate customer service resources in a relatively short time immediately preceding and succeeding the sale.

 A recent email from one of the products I was trying (Seamless AI) out caught my attention.